BBN-Q/libx6/README.md

 ----------------------

 N.B.
 This is only necessary if you wish to develop the library.
-BBN ships releases with a pre-compiled shared library.
+BBN ships a pre-compiled shared library via our [conda channel](https://anaconda.org/bbn-q/).

 ## Dependencies